saraclohisey/lab_handbook/Lab_Handbook.md

 And if you choose to continue in academia, good luck avoiding grant applications.
 Each document will have its own structure and layout but all will require clear and concise writing.
 Practice as often as you can and improve by getting feedback.

 One of the most important things to remember about writing is that it is difficult.
 And that's ok.
 Scientific writing is a particular style of writing.
-In Sara's PhD supervisor's words "This is not a Guardian article".
 It is short sentences, it is jargon while trying to sound clear, it is no split infinitives.

 Here are some resources to help you get started with writing: https://www.nature.com/articles/d41586-018-02404-4